 - Once inoculated, the broth should be incubated at 35-35°C as soon as possible.

 Reading results in Thioglycollate broth

 A: For isolating bacteria from Blood Culture

 Examine daily (up to 14 days) for visible signs of bacterial growth such as turbidity above the red cells layer, colonies growing on the surface of the red cells (cotton balls), hemolysis, gas bubbles, and clots.
 Remember, not only anaerobes but also other bacteria having diverse oxygen requirements grows in thioglycollate broth.
-When there is visible signs of bacterial growth, subculture the broth and examine a toulidine blue stained smear for bacteria.
+When there are visible signs of bacterial growth, subculture the broth and examine a toluidine blue stained smear for bacteria.

 Results are read after 48 hours incubation of the inoculated test tubes.
 When oxygen diffuses near the top of the broth a pink band develops (Remember: Oxidation-Reduction indicator Resazurin is pink when oxidized and colorless when reduced).
 The absence of pink in the rest of the tube indicates the absence of oxygen and a suitable environment for strict anaerobes.
 Growth of the organisms in different regions of the test tubes will depend on the oxygen requirement characteristics of those organisms: